 2017 NIPP Security and Resilience Challenge

-The Department of Homeland Security’s Office of Infrastructure Protection and the National Institute for Hometown Security are pleased to announce the 2017 NIPP Security and Resilience Challenge.
+The Cybersecurity and Infrastructure Security Agency's Infrastructure Security division and the National Institute for Hometown Security are pleased to announce the 2017 NIPP Security and Resilience Challenge.

 PPD-21 assigns a federal agency, known as a Sector-Specific Agency (SSA), to lead a collaborative process for critical infrastructure security within each of the 16 critical infrastructure sectors.
 Each Sector-Specific Agency is responsible for developing and implementing a sector-specific plan (SSP), which details the application of the NIPP concepts to the unique characteristics and conditions of their sector.
 Sector-Specific Plans have been updated to align with the NIPP 2013.